tests for epilepsy

 There are a number of tests that can help rule out other causes.
 These include:

 A sample of blood will usually be taken from your arm with a syringe.
-The sample is used to check your general health and to rule out other possible causes for your seizures, such as low blood sugar or diabetes.
+The sample is used to check your general health and to rule out other possible causes for your seizures, such as low blood sugar levels or diabetes.

 An ECG is used to record the electrical activity of the heart.
-This is done by attaching electrodes (a bit like plasters) to the arms, legs and chest.
+This is done by sticking electrodes (a bit like plasters) to the arms, legs and chest.
 These electrodes pick up the electrical signals from the heart.

 An ECG does not give out electrical signals, so having one doesn’t hurt.
 An ECG can help to rule out the seizure being caused by the way the heart is working.